jdj3jdj/BadStick/README.md

 ## Key Features

 - **Automated USB Formatting:**
   - Automatically formats the USB stick to FAT32 with the correct partition and file system settings required by the Xbox 360
-  - Includes progress updates and status messages to keep the user informed during the formatting process

 - **BadUpdate Payload Installation:**
   - Installs the official free trial version of *Rock Band Blitz* — a key component needed to trigger the BadUpdate exploit